huggingface/blog/autoformer.md

 |:--:|
 |  Vanilla self attention vs Autocorrelation mechanism, from [the paper](https://arxiv.org/abs/2106.13008) |

 In addition to the decomposition layer, Autoformer employs a novel auto-correlation mechanism which replaces the self-attention seamlessly.
-In the [vanilla time series transformer](https://huggingface.co/docs/transformers/model_doc/time_series_transformer), attention weights are computed in the time domain and point-wise aggregated.
-On the other hand, as can be seen in the figure above, in the auto-correlation mechanism they are computed in the frequency domain (using [fast fourier transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform)) and aggregated by time delay.
+In the [vanilla Time Series Transformer](https://huggingface.co/docs/transformers/model_doc/time_series_transformer), attention weights are computed in the time domain and point-wise aggregated.
+On the other hand, as can be seen in the figure above, Autoformer computes them in the frequency domain (using [fast fourier transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform)) and aggregates them by time delay.

 In the following sections, we will dive into these topics in detail and explain them with code examples.